cmayer/MitoGeneExtractor/example-analysis-with-Snakemake-workflow-using-compressed-fastq-files-as-input/README-snakemake-workflow-for-fastq-files-as-input.md

 IMPORTANT: This example analysis is still under construction.
 The only example analysis that is fully implemented and documented can be found in the folder "example-analysis-for-MitoGeneExtractor".

-Snakemake is not a prerequisite to use MitoGeneExtractor, but it provides a convenient method to to analyse a large number of data sets.
 Snakemake is a workflow management system which allows upscaling of data analyses in a reproducible way.
+The usage of Snakemake is not required when using MitoGeneExtractor, but it is comparatively convenient to use if the user wants to extract mitochondrial genes from a large number of datasets.

 ### Installation:
 Snakemake relies on Python3, which must be installed.
 You can install Snakemake in various ways, but the usage of a package manager such as Anaconda is recommended.